FanuelAnte/Skyfire-Squadrons/Design Documents/Skyfire - Squadrons/Prototype 1, Single player.md

 Basically Battlefield 2 Modern Combat's hot-swapping mechanic.
 ### Combat Controls
 Depending on the class of the plane, a given plane might carry no weapons or at most 3 different types of weapons.
 This means there will be a ___primary weapon___, a ___secondary weapon___, and a ___tertiary weapon___.
 This is independent of positioning i.e. where the gun is physically on the plane.
 Bombers for instance may have the same weapon type mounted in two different positions (real and front).
+##### Weapon overheating and degradation
+Don't overheat your weapons!!!
+Shooting constantly degrades the health of the weapons which affects it's accuracy and which is persistent from mission to mission if not repaired or replaced.
+Same thing goes for planes.
+Planes that have taken damage during combat need to be repaired.
+I want players to play with intentionality and discipline; I don't want them to spam the shoot buttons and spray bullets wildly.
+I want them to line up a shot perfectly and then shoot in bursts.
+This has various benefits.
+1. You don't run out of ammunition quickly - ammunition also costs money.
+So does fuel.
+2. I can make damage criticality much more aggressive.
+3. Performance boost; no more thousands of bullets painting the screen.
+4. More interesting combat.
 #### Artillery Component
 There's going to be a custom component called ___Artillery___ that handles all shooting (bullet spawning, ammo counting, loadout swapping, and gun positioning) related logic.
 The component is primarily meant to house the ___Position Markers___ that act as spawning points for the bullets.
 Each of marker is going to be marked by ___P___, ___S___, or ___T___ for primary, secondary, or tertiary weapons respectively.
 In the case of ___Primary___ and ___Secondary___ weapons, they are mostly placed symmetrically on the wings and therefore there needs to be 2 position markers.
 In such a case, I'll use a parent ___Node2D___ to encapsulate both of them.
 The structure, which applies to both symmetrical and asymmetrical placement, would be: